-2) Tighten abdominals and gently press low back into the mat.
+2) Tighten the abdominals and gently press low back into the mat.

-3) Raise feet and medicine ball straight up over body.
+3) Raise your feet and medicine ball straight up over your body.

-1) Lay on your back with knees bent, feet on floor, and holding medicine ball at chest.
+1) Lay on your back with knees bent, feet on the floor, and holding medicine ball at your chest.

 3) Catch the ball and immediately begin to lower slowly back down.

-4) If you struggle rolling up, hold the medicine ball out farther in front of you.
-Perform 8-15 reps.
+4) If you struggle to roll up, hold the medicine ball out farther in front of you.